Pediatric concussion center in Denver

 A specially trained concussion specialist will educate you and your child on the typical course of a concussion and the need for physical and mental rest.
 Together, we will review the concussion roadmap (en Español ) that your child will follow throughout the recovery process.
 This comprehensive evaluation can take up to two hours.

 Our Denver pediatric concussion center team will contact your child’s school or athletic trainers to discuss adjustments for your child while recovering from the concussion.
-The multidisciplinary team, which may include the athlete, family, school personnel, coach and/or athletic trainer, will work together with our specialists to determine the safest way to help your child recover from the concussion and return-to-sport.
+The multidisciplinary team, which may include the athlete, family, school personnel, coach and/or athletic trainer, will work together with our specialists to determine a safe and effective treatment to help your child recover from the concussion and return-to-sport.

 Pediatric concussion treatment